 Due to the change in accounting standards in both the public and private sectors, it has been considered in the past whether the EUROSTAT should adjust its rules to promote greater transparency.
 One possibility was to harmonise accounting and statistical treatments, whereby the EUROSTAT would move to a control test for statistical treatment of PPPs.
 Under the control criterion, the economic ownership of an asset lies with the party that 1) controls what services the non-government partner must provide and 2) has control over the residual value of the asset in case of early termination of the PPP contract.
-Under the risk and reward criterion, the economic ownership of an asset lies with the party that possesses the asset and carries the risks, benefits and burden in connection with the asset.
+Under the risk and reward criterion, the economic ownership of an asset he asset and carries the risks, benefits and burden in connection with the asset.